-Yamaha Motor's growth businesses are composed of the Robotics business and the Smart Power Vehicle (SPV) business, which offers complete electrically power-assisted bicycles, e-Bike system kits, and electric wheelchairs.
-Our goal in these businesses is to generate a compound average growth rate (CAGR) of 19% over the period from fiscal 2021 to fiscal 2024.
+Yamaha Motor's growth businesses are composed of the Robotics business and the Smart Power Vehicle (SPV) bus ness, which offers complete electrically power-assisted bi cles, e-Bike system kits, and electric wheelchairs.
+Our goa these businesses is to generate a compound average gro rate (CAGR) of 19% over the period from fiscal 2021 to fiscal 2024.

-Initiatives in the Robotics business include further building upon the technical, sales, and service systems that we have tailored to client needs and which have thus come to represent a strength.
-In addition, we are investing in upping the production capacity of the Hamamatsu Robotics Office, which conducts the development, manufacture, and sale of surface mounters and industrial robots, with the aim of achieving an 80% increase in production floor area by fiscal 2024.
-Yamaha Motor has also been bolstering the facilities of this production site by expanding its development area and installing assessment and testing facilities.
-Other initiatives will include the pursuit of growth by capitalizing on higher demand for items such as semiconductors for CASE (connected, autonomous, shared & service, and electric) systems for the automotive industry, 5G base stations and terminals, data centers, cameras and other sensors, and factory automation equipment for producing electric vehicle (EV) batteries.
+Initiatives in the Robotics business include further buil upon the technical, sales, and service systems that we ha tailored to client needs and which have thus come to rep sent a strength.
+In addition, we are investing in upping the production capacity of the Hamamatsu Robotics Office, which conducts the development, manufacture, and sale surface mounters and industrial robots, with the aim of achieving an 80% increase in production floor area by fis 2024.
+Yamaha Motor has also been bolstering the faciliti of this production site by expanding its development area and installing assessment and testing facilities.
+Other init tives will include the pursuit of growth by capitalizing on this commitment that helped us grow them into what they are today.
+This recognition will empower us to develop new businesses with a sense of conviction, realizing that these new pursuits will be imperative to achieving sustainability and to resolving societal issues.
+This conviction will propel us forward in creating value unique to Yamaha by capitalizing on the technologies and insight we have developed thus far and by engaging in co-creation activities with partners.

+higher demand for items such as semiconductors for CASE ected, autonomous, shared & service, and electric) ns for the automotive industry, 5G base stations and hals, data centers, cameras and other sensors, and ry automation equipment for producing electric e (EV) batteries.

-Meanwhile, our SPV business is enjoying a rapid growth in demand for e-Bikes in Europe and the United States as a result of changes in behavioral patterns and rising environmental awareness.
-In Europe, roadside parking lots for cars are being increasingly repurposed as lots for parking bicycles, making it easier to find such sites in cities.
-This trend is expected to continue going forward.
-We therefore project a CAGR of 18% in the e-Bike markets of Japan, the United States, and Europe leading up to fiscal 2030.
-Yamaha Motor will pursue growth in its SPV business that outpaces that of the market by expanding its product lineup, developing high-value-added products, and reinforcing its production systems.
+anwhile, our SPV business is enjoying a rapid growth in nd for e-Bikes in Europe and the United States as a of changes in behavioral patterns and rising environal awareness.
+In Europe, roadside parking lots for cars ing increasingly repurposed as lots for parking bicycles, ng it easier to find such sites in cities.
+This trend is ted to continue going forward.
+We therefore project a of 18% in the e-Bike markets of Japan, the United and Europe leading up to fiscal 2030.
+Yamaha Motor ursue growth in its SPV business that outpaces that of arket by expanding its product lineup, developing alue-added products, and reinforcing its production ns